oblac/jodd-site/doc/madvoc/2+actions.md

 configuration).
 Furthermore, default action names are part of global *Madvoc* configuration and can be customized as needed.

-Alternatively, `@Action` annotation value element may be set to IGNORE value.
+Alternatively, `@Action` annotation value element may be set to NONE value.
 Then the method name will be ignored when building action path.
 Therefore, following action has the same action path mapping: